Lukaszpg/PD2-Single-Player-Plus-mod/README.md

 ## Fate shards

-* Because Lilith's Mirror and Vial of the lightsong drop rates were moved from hardcoded to softcoded, I've decided to remove fate shards for those items and increase the drop rates
+* Because Lilith’s Mirror and Vial of the lightsong drop rates were moved from hardcoded to softcoded, I’ve decided to remove fate shards for those items and increase the drop rates

-* New Fate Shard - "Heritage" - stack of 2 - Gheed's Fortune
+* New Fate Shard - “Heritage” - stack of 2 - Gheed’s Fortune
 * Changed fate shard icon

 ## Divine orb changes